 These are Bluetooth-only earbuds.

-The Samsung Galaxy Live can't be used on a wired connection.
+The Samsung Buds Live can't be used on a wired connection.
 They come with a USB-C cable to charge their case.

 These earbuds can only connect to Bluetooth-enabled PCs and aren't compatible with PS4 consoles.
 Because of their very high latency on PC, they aren't recommended for gaming.